lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 ### Overview

-Whenever a function is called on an extendable contract and the function does not exist, the fallback function of the extendable contract MUST call the function on the extension mapped using `CALL` opcode appended with extra 52 bytes of calldata as follows:
+Whenever a function is called on an extendable contract and the function does not exist, the fallback function of the extendable contract MUST call the function on the extension mapped using the `CALL` opcode.
+The calldata MUST be appended with 52 extra bytes as follows:

 - The `msg.sender` calling the extendable contract without any pad, MUST be 20 bytes.
 - The `msg.value` received to the extendable contract, MUST be 32 bytes.